lightly-io/workshop-sustainable-productivity/books_apps_tools.md

 - [F*ck that - a guided meditation](http://www.funnyordie.com/videos/c6d6848516/f-ck-that-a-guided-meditation?_cc=__d___&_ccid=b04c755435eebf23)

 ## Books
 I've put a star (*) next to the books I think you'll find most rewarding.
+You can also follow me on [Goodreads](https://www.goodreads.com/user/show/5510398-mattis-erngren) if you want to know what I'm reading right now.

 ####	Neuroscience
 -	Norman Doidge – The Brain That Changes Itself *